ooz/mocs/spaceships/combat-needle/README.md

 * One pin connector per side for extension
 * Two laser cannons, one missile launcher and further attachment points in the front (minifigure gear or instruments)
 * 2x4 stud connectors on each side to attach cargo or further armor plates
+* Can start/stand upright on its rear engine

 ## Meta